Cloud-RF/CloudRF-API-clients/README.md

 ### API versions
 Both API versions connect to the same service at https://api.cloudrf.com and will generate calculations in your account which you can find through any interface.
 Both have the same terrain, antennas and clutter.

-#### API v1
-The *original* Cloud-RF API since 2012.
-Uses request parameters and authentication is in the request as a 'uid' and a 'key'.
 #### API v2
 The **new API** since June 2021.
 Uses a JSON body and authentication is in the header as a 'key'.
 Supports radio templates and configurations as .json files.

+#### API v1
+DEPRECATED.
+TO BE RETIRED 1st Oct 2021.
+The *original* Cloud-RF API since 2012.
+Uses request parameters and authentication is in the request as a 'uid' and a 'key'.

 ### Authentication
 Authentication is required.
 API keys vary by version.
 V1 consists of a user identifier (uid) and a private API key (key).
 V2 is just a key.